Travels with My Aunt: Characters

+Reception

+Karl Ragnar Gierow wrote the novel is "written with a sure hand, a fierce temper and a plot that never tires for a moment, which, however, happens to the reader.
+The broad-minded burlesque rises to another level at the end, although not one that a Nobel Prize belongs to."

 Adaptations

 The novel was adapted, with large departures from the original story, for a film in 1972, written by Jay Presson Allen and Hugh Wheeler, and directed by George Cukor, starring Maggie Smith and Alec McCowen.

 British playwright and actor Giles Havergal wrote a version for stage, first presented at the Citizens Theatre in Glasgow on 10 November 1989.
 This stage version was reduced to a 50-minute, one-act version (with permission from Havergal) and first presented by the Backwell Playhouse Theatre Company as an entry into the Avon Association of Art One Act Festival on 21 February 2015.

 A BBC radio dramatisation by René Basilico starred Charles Kay and Dame Hilda Bracket in the leading roles.
 An audiobook recording was made read by Tim Pigott-Smith, who recorded a number of other Greene fictions.

-The novel was adapted as a musical and was produced at the Chichester Festival Theatre in 2016, starring Patricia Hodge.
+The novel was adapted as a stage musical and was produced at the Chichester Festival Theatre in 2016, starring Patricia Hodge.